tatasadi/advice-generator-app/README.md

 ### Implementation time

-This challenge was completed over a span of x hours.
+This challenge was completed over a span of 0.5 hours.

 ## Author